-When you remarry with step children to consider, the continual goal is to try to get it so your new family becomes one in how you interact with each other.
+When you remarry with step children to consider, the continual goal is to establish your marriage footing so your new family becomes one in how you interact with each other.
 But here’s something to consider:

 If you were injured and trying to reach a safe place, would you step onto a rickety, swinging bridge without looking for something more sturdy?

 That’s a fair description of too many second marriages.
 When the remarriage creates a blended family, in which at least one of the spouses becomes a stepparent, the footing is even more treacherous.
 Couples may have charged ahead, stepped on a couple rotten planks, and now dangle, holding on for dear life.

 Sadly, according to the U.S. Census Bureau and the National Center for Health Statistics, almost 65 percent of remarriages end in divorce.
 And Barna Research shows that born-again Christians divorce at virtually the same rate as the rest of the population.